PlantandFoodResearch/PyKaka/README.md

 Return value:

-The return valeu is a pandas data frame.
+The return value is a pandas data frame [pandas](http://pandas.pydata.org/).

 **Example:**

-To obtain data from Kaka you run (:
+The databse is loaded with a gene expression data set.
+To obtain these data from Kaka you run:

 ```
-dat = Kaka.qry('genotype', "experiment=='gene_expression' and gene='AT1G02930.2'")
+dat = Kaka.qry('genotype', "experiment=='gene_expression' and gene=='AT1G02930.2'")
 print(dat)
 ```